GLYNKNIGHT/GLYNKNIGHT/README.md

 Hi, I’m Glyn

-Thank you for visiting my repo
+Thank you for visiting my profile.
 I started my journey in to development with the School of Code in May 2022.
 I have learnt a huge amount on my journey so far including;

 ![HTML](https://live.staticflickr.com/65535/52286403930_bedf533bf1_s.jpg)